In this article, you will learn about the following:

 - Long put options give you the right (but not the obligation) to sell a stock at a strike price on or before the expiry date.
 They’re useful if you think a stock is going to decrease in price.

-- Strike price: The price at which you can exercise your option.
+- Strike price: The price at which you may exercise your long option or be required to follow through on the obligation of a short option.

-- Expiry date: The last date that you can exercise your option.
-You may exercise your option anytime before the expiration date.
+- Expiry date: The last date that you can exercise your long option or be assigned on your short option.
+You may exercise your long option anytime before the expiration date and likewise you could be assigned on your short option before the expiration date (see more details on exercise and assignment below).

-- Premium: The amount you must pay upfront to purchase the option.
+- Premium: The amount you must pay upfront to purchase your long option, or the amount you will receive for selling an option.
 Premiums display the cost per share, however, a single option contract represents 100 shares.
 This means that your total premium will be 100 times the amount per share.

 They can also both use the following terms to describe their state: